We found 6 neurologists who accept Blue Cross and Blue Shield of Florida BlueOptions Everyday Health Premier near South Daytona, FL.

-Dr. Jorge Mirabelli specializes in neurology (brain & spinal cord disease) and practices in South Daytona, FL.
-Dr. Mirabelli has received a 3.5 out of 5 star rating by his patients.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Mirabelli accepts.
-He attended medical school at National University of La Plata.
+Dr. Timothy Wierzbicki's medical specialty is neurology (brain & spinal cord disease).
+His patients gave him an average rating of 3.0 out of 5 stars.
+Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Wierzbicki accepts.
+Dr. Wierzbicki attended medical school at Indiana University School of Medicine.

 Conditions / Treatments